Wild 90: Production

 Wild 90 was Norman Mailer's first attempt by to create a motion picture.
 The concept for the film came when Mailer and several actors who were appearing in an Off-Broadway adaptation of his novel The Deer Park engaged in an acting game in which they pretended that they were gangsters.
-Buzz Farbar recounted the genesis of the film: "During the run of The Deer Park Norman, Mickey, and I had been hanging out at the Charles IV restaurant on Thompson and Fourth Street, and that's where the idea for the film came from — Wild 90.
+Buzz Farbar recounted the genesis of the film: "During the run of The Deer Park, Norman, Mickey, and I had been hanging out at the Charles IV restaurant on Thompson and Fourth Street, and that's where the idea for the film came from — Wild 90.
 We were all very funny, a lot funnier than in the movie.
 We'd start insulting each other, each of us coming back with more, and it was Norman who said we ought to film it, and I suggested Leacock and Pennebaker."

 The title Wild 90 is a reference to an alleged Mafia slang term for finding oneself in deep trouble.

 Mailer spent $1,500 of his own money to finance Wild 90.
-Documentary filmmaker D.A.
-Pennebaker served as cinematographer and shot the film in black-and-white 16mm.
+Documentary filmmaker D. A. Pennebaker served as cinematographer and shot the film in black-and-white 16mm.
 The production took place over four consecutive nights and the entire film was improvised by Mailer and his cast.
 The resulting dialogue was unusually heavy with profanities; Mailer later claimed that Wild 90 "has the most repetitive, pervasive obscenity of any film ever made."

-Puerto Rican boxer José Torres appears as the man with the barking dog and Beverly Bentley (Mailer's wife) plays the woman with the knife.
+Puerto Rican boxer José Torres appears as the man with the barking dog and Beverly Bentley (Mailer's wife) plays Margie, the woman with the knife.
 Mailer did not allow any retakes during the shoot.

 Mailer wound up with 150 minutes of film, which was edited down to 90 minutes.
 Because of a technical glitch during production, roughly 25% of the film's soundtrack is muffled.
 Mailer refused to redub the problem patches on the soundtrack and later joked that the film "sounds like everybody is talking through a jockstrap."